Introducing Alison Hendry, the University's first British Sign Language Development Officer

 The BSL Plan is made up of 10 long-term goals and 54 actions. throughout the University of Edinburgh.
 The plan aspires to ensure better accessibility for BSL users in all aspects of university life such as accessing services, increased knowledge and understanding of BSL as a language, provision of accessible learning, increasing the confidence of the BSL community to attend university, enabling BSL users to be involved with the University as a student, as a member of staff or as a visitor.

 Progress of work to date:

 A detailed Summary Report is available to view here.
-This provides information about work completed and work in progress up to the end of 2021, with an updated report expected in early 2023.
-For further information, please contact Alison.
+This provides information about work completed and work in progress up to the end of 2021, with an updated report expected before the publication of a new BSL Plan due in 2024.
+For further information, please contact firstname.lastname@example.org.